All Episodes

 All right.

-Um Cory Good looks really, really ill in his last photo or last video.
+Very briefly, Corey Good looks really, really ill in his last photo or last video.

-Um, you know, sorry to hear that.
+You know, sorry to hear that.

 I hope he gets better if it's the flu.

-I hope he um uh finds the certain level of um relief uh from all of that and gets calm about things because he obviously uh doesn't look like he's doing very well, doesn't appear to be very strong or healthy.
+I hope he finds a certain level of relief from all of that and gets calm about things because he obviously doesn't look like he's doing very well.

-Um word from David Wilcock on anything that I've heard of, but I'm sort of out of the loop and looking at other stuff anyway.
+No word from David Wilcock on anything that I've heard of, but I'm sort of out of the loop and looking at other stuff anyway.

-Um, you know, nothing that he's done recently to annoy me.
+You know, nothing that he's done recently to annoy me.

 So no point commenting on that.

-this guy is yet another uh fantasists, okay.
+This guy is yet another fantasist, okay?

-He says ascended masters appear in near physical form on his property.
+He says Ascended Masters appear in near-physical form on his property.

 He says he's constantly in contact with invisible beings that communicate to him by making his ears ring.

-So tintinitis now is a sign that you're being contacted by invisible uh higher dimensional beings, that's how he phrases it.
+So tintinitis now is a sign that you're being contacted by invisible higher dimensional beings.

 He always wants to put a higher dimensional spin on things.

-And his mind is very uh like most of these people that are infected with this fantasyist thing, they think that they're they're thinking accurately because they have these deep thoughts and they get very involved with numeracy and it gets all convoluted and stuff, but they're not thinking clearly.
+They think that they're thinking accurately because they have these deep thoughts and they get very involved with numeracy and it gets all convoluted and stuff, but they're not thinking clearly.

-James Gilliland runs this ranch, okay.
+James Gilliland runs this ranch.

 He claims to have all these contacts with extraterrestrials.

-And so they're uh they're trucking over his house.
+And so they're trucking over his house.

-The fact of the matter is they're not at UFOs, they're not unidentified at all.
+The fact of the matter is they're not at UFOs.

-Uh he thinks Keisha, he supports Keisha, he probably drinks MMS for all I know.
+He probably drinks MMS for all I know.

-Uh but he does support the Keisha stuff.
+But he does support the Keisha stuff.

-And uh such believing mind talismans are just like lucky charms, they're just like rabbit's foot.
+And such believing mind talismans are just like lucky charms.

 Somehow that being lucky, right?

-Now, I think that it's much deeper than that, okay.
+Now, I think that it's much deeper than that, okay?

 And it's like, no, James, they're not documented at all.

-None of us accept your documentation, none of us accept your your wacky interpretation of night vision goggles um videos.
+None of us accept your wacky interpretation of night vision goggle videos.

 Okay, it's exactly the same kind of techniques employed, just translated over to modern equipment.

-And so he deliberately faked that photo, and you're a fool for taking his word that this ascended master appeared in this miniature form off on the side of his bed with that particular angle of light and all of this sort of thing.
+And so he deliberately faked that photo, and you're a fool for taking his word that this Ascended Master appeared in this miniature form off on the side of his bed with that particular angle of light and all of this sort of thing.

 You know, you're a fool if you accept that.

-So I'm not saying you're you're a fool, but if you accept that, it's my opinion you would be extremely foolish to believe that man stating that that occurred that way, and that I think he's lying.
+So I'm not saying you're a fool, but if you accept that, it's my opinion you would be extremely foolish to believe that man stating that that occurred that way.

 Just as I know James Gilliland lied about what occurred this past July in that period of time when I was invited to go to his ranch.

-True, I was not invited by him, okay.
+True, I was not invited by him, okay?

 These are lies.

-I did none of those, and he cannot present any proof that I did any of these.
+And he cannot present any proof that I did any of these.

-Just as he cannot present any proof that any of his interpretations could hold on any of his photos or his videos, could ever hold water against a rational mind examining them.
+Just as he cannot present any proof that any of his interpretations could hold on any of his photos or his videos could ever hold water against a rational mind examining them.

-That's why they will never let a rational mind examine any of their uh photos or any of this stuff.
+That's why they will never let a rational mind examine any of their photos or any of this stuff.

 You'll note that they've never taken him to anybody that's disputed any of their claims, okay?

-And all of their claims are 100% bullshit, all of their ascended master channeling photos, all of the orbs, all of these kind of things.
+All of their ascended master channeling photos, all of the orbs, all of these kind of things.

 And yes, James, in my opinion, is running a cult.

-So there's E Seti Australia, which is run by this PMS Lattery dude who faked the photo up here in regular E Seti.
+So there's ESETI Australia, which is run by this PMS Lattery dude who faked the photo up here in regular ESETI.

-And now James is trying to make a tie and create an E Seti in Mexico, also associated with some really fringe elements down there.
+And now James is trying to make a tie and create an ESETI in Mexico, also associated with some really fringe elements down there.

 So I find James to be untrustworthy.

-The reason that I say that is because I've talked to, as a result of my encountering him last July, and of last June, prior to the July 4th uh get together kind of thing, um, and I encountered certain circumstances with him, and thus investigated by calling local county and law enforcement officials around his ranch over there and talking to him about the circumstances there.
+The reason that I say that is because I've talked to, as a result of my encountering him last July, end of last June, prior to the July 4th get-together kind of thing.

-I've also talked to these volunteers that work at his place and are never ever, ever, ever paid or compensated for their efforts.
+I've also talked to these volunteers that work at his place and are never, ever, ever, ever paid or compensated for their efforts.

-And uh they ticked off like nine or ten different things that are all clear signs that all the cults use, right?
+And they ticked off like nine or ten different things that are all clear signs that all the cults use, right?

-You never have a moment alone, you can't get outside contacts, you know, to all of these different kinds of things where they're constantly trying to keep your mind occupied and focused in on a particular uh reinforcing meme.
+You can't get outside contacts, you know, to all of these different kinds of things where they're constantly trying to keep your mind occupied and focused in on a particular reinforcing meme in order as a basically as a form of control.

-Uh in order as a basically is a form of control, as much as James Gilliland will deny it, his actions and the the facts of E Seti Australia, PMS Lattery, the approach they're taking there, all of these different kinds of things,
+As much as James Gilliland will deny it, his actions and the facts of ESETI Australia, PMS Lattery, the approach they're taking there, all of these different kinds of things, and his extraordinary claim to aggrandizement,

-and his extraordinary claim to aggrandizement, that he's a perfected individual, that he channels perfected beings, that the channeled perfected beings appear to him in real form, you know, nearly corporeal, and that he's able to call down extraterrestrials at a whim.
+that he's a perfected individual, that he channels perfected beings, that the channeled perfected beings appear to him in real form, you know, nearly corporeal, and that he's able to call down extraterrestrials at a whim.

-All of these things are signs of an unbalanced mind, or somebody who's attempting to make you think that they are something they are not, to make you think that they are not quite human or have these other abilities and that kind of thing.
+All of these things are signs of an unbalanced mind or somebody who's attempting to make you think that they are something they are not, to make you think that they are not quite human or have these other abilities and that kind of thing.

 Okay, he's got many health problems.